WB-Jang/MLOps-Default-prediction/README.md

 # MLOps Default Prediction Pipeline

-A comprehensive MLOps pipeline for loan default prediction using PyTorch, Kafka, Airflow, and MongoDB.
+A comprehensive MLOps pipeline for loan default prediction using PyTorch, Airflow, and MongoDB.

 ## Architecture Overview